lechixy/lechsbott_ts/README.md

-# lechsbott
+# lechsbott_ts
-can do many things at once...

-<3
+third copy of lechsbott and written in typescript